AndriiBilych/console-2d-engine/README.md

 Engine accepts keyboard and mouse input by utilizing GetAsyncKeyState and ReadConsoleInput accordingly.
 Output of these functions is then converted to three states for each key: pressed, released, held.
-Besides Engine class Engine.h also contains: Timer class for timing functions and any scopes, Position class for representing two-dimensional coordinates and simplifying certain operations, Command and CommandHistory classes for the use of undo/redo functionality and recording certain events
+Besides Engine class Engine.h also contains: Timer class for timing functions and any scopes, Position class for representing two-dimensional coordinates and simplifying certain operations, Command and CommandHistory classes for the use of undo/redo functionality and recording certain events, Color enum with standard windows console colors.

 The entire engine is written in the header Engine.h.
 To use the engine a project class must inherit from the Engine class.
 Every project inherits from an Engine class.

 Console width, height and buffer size in console defaults and properties must be set to the same values that an engine constructor sets in project's main file.
 See mainChess.cpp, mainSnake.cpp, mainLife.cpp, etc for details.
-Otherwise the scrollbars will appear on the console window
+Otherwise the scrollbars will appear on the console window.

 Projects:
 - Chess engine
+- Snake
+- Conway's game of life

 Animations:
-- trigonometric graphs
+- Trigonometric Graphs
-- matrix from the movie
+- Matrix from the movie

 Compiling & Running
 ---------